-In college, Geyer tried his hand at open mic nights at local comedy clubs, and it stuck.
+In college, Steve tried his hand at open mic nights at local comedy clubs, and it stuck.
 He went on to work as a nightclub entertainer opening for acts such as Sinbad, Billy Crystal, and Ray Romano.
-His partying left him at the bottom of his ability to cope one night, and drove to a church he’d visited years previous.
-The message rang true for him, and Geyer accepted the Lord.
+His partying left him at the bottom of his ability to cope one night, and he drove to a church he’d visited years previous.
+The message rang true for him, and Steve accepted the Lord.

-Looking back on that time, Geyer admits his faith wasn’t as solid as it could have been.
+Looking back, Steve admits his faith wasn’t as solid as it could have been.
 “I bought the fire insurance, but was double minded.”

-Geyer moved to Nashville in 1986 and was married his wife Kathy in 1988.
+Steve moved to Nashville in 1986 and was married his wife Kathy in 1988.
 “She was really the catalyst for opening my eyes to the relational aspect of what it meant to be a Christian.”
-Through a church in Nashville, he connected with a group of men who mentored him and helped him grow and mature in his faith.

-Performing at a New Year’s Eve bash, Geyer was invited by the husband and wife musical duo Farrell and Farrell to go on tour with them, and launched him in Christian comedy.
+Steve connected with a group of men who mentored him and helped him grow and mature in his faith.
+In time, Steve was invited by the husband and wife musical duo Farrell and Farrell to go on tour with them, and this launched him in Christian comedy.
 Geyer got a record deal with Star Song Records, and went on to record a live video and three comedy albums.